Getting Started

 Set up the database schema

-Now we are going to set up the database schema.
-We can use the "User Management Starter" quickstart in the SQL Editor, or you can just copy/paste the SQL from below and run it yourself.
+Now set up the database schema.
+You can use the "User Management Starter" quickstart in the SQL Editor, or you can copy/paste the SQL from below and run it.

 1. Go to the SQL Editor page in the Dashboard.